Codefiring/.vim/README.md

     git clone https://github.com/codefiring/.vim

-And then, copy the file init.vim to .vimrc under your home path.
+And then, copy the file `init.vim` to your home path.
+Remember to change it's name to `.vimrc`

-open vim using command :PlugInstall to finish initialize your vim config.
+open vim using command `:PlugInstall` to finish initialize your vim config.